“Yet the law is not of faith, but ‘the man who does them shall live by them.'”

 Law and faith are diametrically opposed ways of salvation.

 The law cannot save a sinner or set up the standard for the Christian life.
-The law is a works system for salvation.
-We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of God.
-God cannot tolerate sin in the slightest degree.
-It is a religious fairy tale to think that a person can measure up to God’s standards.
+Those who attempt to keep the law as a works system fail to meet God’s standard for salvation.
+We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of who God is.
+God cannot tolerate sin to the slightest degree.
+It is a religious fairy tale to believe someone can measure up to God’s standards.
 God does not hold out this expectation for us.

 If we commit one sin, that precludes us from fellowship with God.
 He must be consistent with His own standards.
 If we follow the law but do not keep it, how can it save or sanctify us?

 We may get off to a good start in keeping the law, but somewhere along the line, we incur an infraction.
 The person with a score of 40% is no worse off in God’s eyes than a person who gets 99.9% (which is impossible).
 If you miss the plane by one minute or one hour, it makes no difference; you missed the plane.
 All of us come short of the absolute standard of God (Romans 3:10,23).

 If we choose the law as a system of salvation, then we will stand before an absolutely perfect God based on the law.
 The law will curse us before an absolute Being.
 After trying to keep the law all your life, what do you have in the end?
 A curse.

 Note the logic of verses 10 through 12: